Stock events for Coursera, Inc. (COUR)

 COUR’s Geographic footprint

-Coursera, Inc. has a significant international presence, providing online educational services across the United States, Europe, Africa, the Asia Pacific region, and the Middle East.
-The platform serves a worldwide audience with a global base of registered learners.
+Coursera, Inc. has a significant international presence, operating in the United States, Europe, Africa, the Asia Pacific region, and the Middle East.

 COUR Corporate Image Assessment